Killington Brewfest

 Suicide Six – Suicide Six is owned and operated by the Woodstock Inn in Woodstock, VT.
 The resort was once owned by Laurance Rockefeller, who also owned the Inn and purchased the ski hill in 1961.

-Not included in the list or the totals here: 3 private ski hills: The Hermitage Club, Twin Farms, Vermont Tech (yes, they have their own rope tow).
+Not included in the list or the totals here are 3 private ski hills: The Hermitage Club, Twin Farms, Vermont Tech (yes, they have their own rope tow).